jack-fletcher/trainset-sql-database/README.md

 The data contained within this repo is dummy data that was created for use within this assignment.
 This assignment used a connection to a university database using Oracle SQL Developer and the solutions involved reflect that.

-The m-dule spec is listed bel-w.
+The module spec is listed below.

 ## Requirements